pgdr/gamedev/README.md

    explain what makes certain graph problems easy or hard.

 Every chapter in this brochure starts with an informal discussion about a concept from graph theory.
-This informal exposition should be understandable by just about anybody interested enough to pick up this brochure from wherever it was found.
+This informal introduction should be understandable by just about anybody interested enough to pick up this brochure from wherever it was found.